godotengine/godot-docs/getting_started/step_by_step/resources.rst

 .. image:: img/spriteprop.png

-Pressing the ">" button on the right side of the preview allows to view and edit the resources properties.
+Pressing the ">" button on the right side of the preview allows us to view and edit the resources properties.
 One of the properties (path) shows where it comes from.
 In this case, it comes from a png image.